JJamC/moments-musicaux/notes.md

-// Comments are persisiting in the database but fetch is failing to fetch posted comments ??
-// Delete isn't working
+// How to navigate to a login page ?
+Routing in general is confusing
+// Feel that the default userProfile context is incorrect
+// BE/FE testing ?
+Mock hooks a can of worms worth opening ?

+//Look into pg admin